 Place Materials on Course Reserve

-Prior to completing this form, please familiarize yourself with the submission, accessibility, and copyright directions.
-Call the Check Out Desk at (406)243-6734 or email email@example.com with questions.
-Submit course reserve materials at least four business days in advance.
+Prior to completing this form, please familiarize yourself with the directions on our course reserves page for instructors: https://www.lib.umt.edu/research-find/course-reserves/for-instructors.php.
+Email this form to email@example.com.
+Call the Check Out Desk at (406)243-4071 or email with questions or to schedule a time to bring in personal materials .
+Submit course reserves materials at least five business days before needed.

 How to Submit

 - Submit course reserve materials at least five business days before needed.
 Processing times increase during peak periods, so please submit requests early.
 Instructors requesting scanning services should submit original texts or first generation, clean photocopies to ensure quality resource material for their students.